NMHU-SSD/dca-events-wp-plugin/README.md

 - today = set true to show events for today
 - current-month = set true to show events for this month
 - date-range = set true to show events for range of dates
-- range-start = set start date in mm-dd-yyyy format
+- range-start = set start date in yyyy-mm-dd format
-- range-end = set end date in mm-dd-yyyy format
+- range-end = set end date in yyyy-mm-dd format

 ## Installation